zhengxinchang/excord-lr/README.md

 Extract Structural Variation signals in Long Reads BAM.
-This program is a Rust re-implementation of [excord](https://github.com/brentp/excord) which is used to [STIX](https://github.com/ryanlayer/stix).
-This program only consider split reads.
+This program is a Rust re-implementation of [excord](https://github.com/brentp/excord) which is used to generate indexes for [STIX](https://github.com/ryanlayer/stix).
+Currently, this program only consider split reads.

 # How to use